MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/awareness-insights.md

 **Trending search terms** and **Search trend**s are both based on significant changes in their respective context.

 When opening the insight details for any of them, you'll find a chart that visualizes the change in volume.
-Depending on how much the volume changes over time, the chart is based on a a time frame of one day, 28 days, or 90 days.
+If there's a new trending search term or an significant spike in volume, the chart is displayed on a 1-day scale.
+If the volume changes gradually over time, the chart is based on a a time frame of 28 or 90 days.

 Additionally, you'll find relevant articles related to the element which were most clicked recently.